uricod/ExcelMacros/README.md

 It starts looping only from row 2.
 It also only copies column A:J. Change according to your needs.

 Just copy and paste code into your VBA Module and change the Column Number to your desired column.

+# Ordinal Suffix Function

+This switches numbers from cardinal numbers into ordinal numbers.
+Used for addresses in many locations.